cognitive-metascience/.github/profile/README.md

 ## Talks

+Miłkowski, M. (2023, June 28).
+The Significance of Theories in Neuroscience: Exploring Their Role in Reproducibility and Discovery.
+Presented at the Nencki School of Ideas in Neuroscience, Instytut Biologii Doświadczalnej im.
+M. Nenckiego PAN, Poland, Warszawa.
+Poland, Warszawa.

-Hensel, W., & Miłkowski, M. (2022, October 22*).
+Hensel, W., & Miłkowski, M. (2022, October 22).
 What Makes Hypotheses Accurate?
 An Empirical Study.
 Presented at the Hypothesis in science. *On the 550th anniversary of the birth of Nicolaus Copernicus, Uniwersytet im.
 Mikołaja Kopernika, Poland, Toruń.

 Hvorecky, J., & Miłkowski, M. (2022, August 29). *[Theoretical Virtues of Cognitive Extension](https://youtu.be/AohZvaOqik0)*.
 Presented at the Mind and Technology Congress, Coimbra University, Portugal, Coimbra.